monsieurpapa/monsieurpapa.github.io/_posts/2023-08-18-MigratePostgresToAWSRDS.md

 ---

 ![_config.yml]({{ site.baseurl }}/images/rds.png)
-""Ever wondered what happens when a Kubernetes cluster and Amazon RDS walk into a bar?
+"Ever wondered what happens when a Kubernetes cluster and Amazon RDS walk into a bar?
 We're about to spill the beans on why your PostgreSQL database might ditch the K8s dance floor for the RDS rock concert! 🚀🎸"

 ## Introduction